ThePunisher569/employees-management/README.md

 # Employees Management

-## Web application based on react and spring boot
+## Full-Stack Web application based on react and spring boot

 ## For Frontend:
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).